Ejaz-100400/Ejaz-100400/README.md

 Skills:  JS / HTML / CSS./jQuery/Bootstrap/MySQL/Python/C

 - 🌱 I’m currently learning React and DevOps
-- 👯 I’m looking to collaborate on A organization where I can develop my skills and programming to meet the demands in the current era
+- 👯 I’m looking to collaborate on a organization where I can develop my skills and programming to meet the demands in this current era
 - 📫 How to reach me: ejazahmed4688@gmail.com